soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 ### Day 0:-

-Back  when I was just a lowly undergrad , logic gates  were incredibly interesting to me.
+Back  when I was just a lowly undergrad , logic gates  were incredibly interesting.
 Given two inputs you could perform an operation like AND, OR, NOR and you could get a single output "state".
 Also, you could try so many different combinatorial logic and get a result.
 Later on, the applications with counters and flip-flops  knew no bounds.

 ### Day 1:-